Posted on August 13, 2008 in Alcohol and Drug Treatment

 The study observed 200 men and women, whose average age was 46, and split them into three different groups; nondrinkers, moderate drinkers, and heavy drinkers.
 The reason behind the study was to determine whether or not alcohol causes structural changes in the hearts and arteries of people who are already at risk for high blood pressure.
 The results showed that for heavy drinkers, alcohol accelerates the effects of high blood pressure in men, and brings a very toxic effect to the heart tissue of women.

 It is important to realize that heart disease is the number one killer around the world.
 By using addictive substances such as alcohol to increase that risk, people are endangering their lives by a much higher percentage.
-For people who have a drinking problem, an alcohol and drug recovery center may be an option to explore, especially now, knowing that this option could save your life in more ways than one.
+Addressing your alcohol use at an alcohol and drug recovery center may be an option to explore, especially now, knowing that this option could save your life in more ways than one.

 Struggling with drug or alcohol addiction?